arashnm80/arashnm80.github.io/quotes.md

 > Time's running out like a cup of coffee, so whatever I'm gonna do I have to do it right now.

+> It's always late to start, tomorrow much later than today.

 > This life, this year, this year, this second

 > My time is limited, I'm not gonna waste it living someone else’s life.